 Behind every power line, natural gas main, bridge, tunnel, road, vehicle and building is an engineer whose scientific knowledge and creativity led to its successful design and construction.

 Central Hudson Gas & Electric Corp. celebrates engineers’ achievements and positive contributions to our quality of life during national Engineers Week, held each February.
-The National Society of Professional Engineers launched Engineering Week in 1951 to highlight engineer’s contributions, increase public dialogue about the need for engineers and bring engineering to life for students, educators and parents.
+The National Society of Professional Engineers launched Engineering Week in 1951 to highlight contributions of engineers, increase public dialogue about the need for engineers and bring engineering to life for students, educators and parents.

 For more on engineering for students, visit www.discovere.org; and for more on Central Hudson's internship program, visit www.CentralHudson.com/about-us/employment/internship-program.